MozillaSecurity/FuzzManager/README.md

 recommended way.

 In the `examples/apache2/` directory you'll find an example vhost file that shows you how to run FuzzManager in an Apache+WSGI setup.
-Of course you should adjust the configuration to use HTTPs if you don't plan to use any sort of TLS load balancer in front of it.
+You should adjust the configuration to use HTTPs if you don't plan to use any sort of TLS load balancer in front of it.